xinzhan/core-services.en/help/id-service/id-service-api/id-service-api-methods/id-service-api-methods-appendsupplementaldataidto.md

 `www.domain.com/pageB?adobe_mc_sdid=SDID=123|MCORGID=123456789@AdobeOrg|TS=1498569322`

 ## Changing the SDID Timeout with sdidParamExpiry

 The [sdidParamExpiry](mcvid-sdidparamexpiry.html#) configuration lets you change the default `SDID` expiration interval when passing that ID from one page to another using the `appendSupplementalDataIDTo` helper function.

-[!NOTE]
+>[!NOTE]
-By default, the ID service code on the receiving page has 30 seconds to get the `SDID` from the URL sent by the referring page.
+>By default, the ID service code on the receiving page has 30 seconds to get the `SDID` from the URL sent by the referring page.
 If the ID service code on the receiving page can't retrieve the `SDID` in less than 30 seconds it requests a new `SDID`.
 This functionality is mainly for A4T customers who need to pass the `SDID` from one page to another and want control over this timeout interval.
-[!END]

 If you need to change the default 'SDID' timeout, add `sdidParamExpiry` to the `Visitor.getInstance` function with the following syntax: